ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - hash_prev_message REQUIRED.
 The hash of the last message, in this case the Transfer Proposal Receipt message.

-- client_transfer_number OPTIONAL.
-This is the transfer identification number chosen by the client.
-This number is meaningful only the client.

 - client_signature REQUIRED.
 The digital signature of the client.

 For example, the client makes the following HTTP request using TLS